UniversalDependencies/docs/_uk/dep/flat-sibl.md

 ~~~
 (_Entire_ and _linear_ are the terms for the form of leaf’s edge and body respectively and do not depend on each other.)

-In the second example `flat:sibl` is used to pack uncoordinated modifiers into a single conjunct, that is, conjoined here are oil ‘specifications’.
+In the second example, `flat:sibl` is used to pack uncoordinated modifiers into a single conjunct, that is, conjoined here are oil ‘specifications’.

 ~~~ conllu
 # visual-style 4 5 flat:sibl color:green